SnehaSadhukhan/Password_strength_checker/README.md

 ## 🚀 Features

-- Intuitive **Graphical User Interface** (GUI)
+- Graphical User Interface using `tkinter`
-- Evaluates password strength in real-time
+- Real-time password strength evaluation
-- Provides visual and color-coded feedback (e.g., Weak, Moderate, Strong)
 - Checks for:
-  - Minimum length
+  - Minimum length (8 characters)
-  - Uppercase/lowercase mix
+  - At least one uppercase and lowercase letter
+  - At least one digit
-  - Digits and special characters
+  - At least one special character
-  - Common weak patterns
-- Lightweight and easy to run locally
+- Visual feedback: 🔴 Weak, 🟡 Moderate, ✅ Strong
+- Suggestions for improvement shown below the result
+- Press **Enter key** or click the **Check Strength** button

 ---